 What Is Assisted Living?

-When seniors are no longer able to live fully independently, they may transition to an assisted living facility.
+When seniors are no longer able to live fully independently, they may transition to an assisted living community.
 Assisted living provides help with activities of daily living that some seniors may struggle to complete on their own.
 If your loved one has experienced an accident, injury, or surgery, they may not be able to move in the same way they used to.
 This can also happen from health conditions that impact joint mobility, such as arthritis.

 - Getting dressed or undressed